pyroteus/pyroteus/docs/source/index.rst

 Pyroteus Goal-Oriented Mesh Adaptation Toolkit
 ==============================================

-Pyroteus provides metric-based goal-oriented mesh adaptation functionality to the `Firedrake <http://www.firedrakeproject.org/>`__ finite element library.
+Pyroteus provides metric-based goal-oriented mesh adaptation functionality to the Python-based finite element library `Firedrake <http://www.firedrakeproject.org/>`__.
+The 'y' is silent, so its pronunciation is identical to 'Proteus' - the ancient Greek god of the constantly changing surface of the sea.

 .. rubric:: API documentation